eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

 This element specifies the interval between spontaneous transmissions of participant discovery packets.
+The special value "default" corresponds to approximately 80% of the participant lease duration with a maximum of 30s.

 The unit must be specified explicitly.
 Recognised units: ns, us, ms, s, min, hr, day.

-The default value is: ``30 s``
+The default value is: ``default``

 .. _`//CycloneDDS/Domain/Discovery/SPDPMulticastAddress`: